-Airlines UK has a small Executive team, based in Westminster and headed by Chief Executive Tim Alderslade and Chairman Jane Middleton.
+Airlines UK has a small Executive team, based in central London and headed by Chief Executive Tim Alderslade and Chairman Jane Middleton.
 Neal Weston is Head of Policy & Communications and Tim Cade is Policy & Public Affairs Executive.

 How to contact us